celo-org/docs/docs/protocol/oracle/band-protocol.md

 <ImageWrapper path="/img/doc-images/band-protocol-how-to/remix-environment.png" alt="environment" width="400" />

-4. Enter the Alfajores testnet Band reference data aggregator contract address (`0x71046b955Cdd96bC54aCa5E66fd69cfb5780f3BB`) to the `DemoOracle` constructor and deploy the contract.
-You can access the reference data aggregator contract on mainnet at `0xDA7a001b254CD22e46d3eAB04d937489c93174C3`.
+4. Enter the Alfajores testnet Band reference data aggregator contract address [`0x660cBc25F0cFD31F0Bdcaa43525f0bACC6DB2ABc`](https://docs.bandchain.org/develop/supported-blockchains/#testnets) to the `DemoOracle` constructor and deploy the contract.
+You can access the reference data aggregator contract on mainnet at [`0xDA7a001b254CD22e46d3eAB04d937489c93174C3`](https://docs.bandchain.org/develop/supported-blockchains/#mainnets).
+Make sure you check the current address on their page, as it might happen that they updated their reference contract and then your orcale data will not be correct anymore.

 <ImageWrapper path="/img/doc-images/band-protocol-how-to/deploy.png" alt="environment" />